TSX: AYA.TO

 Exploration

-The scientific and technical information contained on this page have been reviewed by David Lalonde, B. Sc, Head of Exploration, Qualified Person, for accuracy and compliance with National Instrument 43-101.
+The scientific and technical information contained on this page have been reviewed by David Lalonde, B. Sc, Vice-President, Exploration, and Qualified Person, for accuracy and compliance with National Instrument 43-101.

 History